pulumi/automation-api-examples/nodejs/crossLanguage-tsnode/README.md

 # Cross-Language Programs

 This example demonstrates adding an Automation API driver to an existing Pulumi CLI-driven program written in a __different__ language.
-Here the Automation API script is written in `typescript` while the AWS Fargate Pulumi program is wriggen in `go`.
-This project sets up an automation program in `./automation` that contains an `index.ts` file that can be invoked to preform the full deployment lifecycle including automatically selecting creating/selecting stacks, setting config, update, refresh, etc. Our Pulumi program deploys an ECS cluster, an ECR registry, builds and pushes a Docker image to the registry, and runs that image in a Fargate task exposed behind a load balancer.
+Here the Automation API script is written in `typescript` while the AWS Fargate Pulumi program is written in `go`.
+This project sets up an automation program in `./automation` that contains an `index.ts` file that can be invoked to perform the full deployment lifecycle including automatically creating and selecting stacks, setting config, update, refresh, etc. The Pulumi program deploys an ECS cluster, an ECR registry, builds and pushes a Docker image to the registry, and runs that image in a Fargate task exposed behind a load balancer.
 Our project layout looks like the following:

 - `/app`: this is our dockerized (`go`) web server.
 Our Pulumi program will build and run this in a Fargate task.
 - `/fargate`: our Pulumi CLI program written in `go`.
 If you'd like, you can deploy this and work with it like you would any other Pulumi CLI program.
 See [this guide](https://github.com/pulumi/examples/tree/master/aws-go-fargate) for CLI-driven deployment details.